 Heat rash occurs when sweat pores become blocked from excessive sweating.
 You’re most likely to get heat rash if you live in a hot, humid climate.
-Babies are particularly likely to get heat rash, especially if they’re overdressed.
+Babies are to get heat rash, especially if they’re overdressed.

 Most of the time, heat rash isn’t serious.
 It often goes away on its own in cool temperatures.
 However, it can be very uncomfortable.
 It can get worse if excessive sweating continues.